9 On Your Side Health Watch

 Reporter: Claire Doan

-Most of the mosquitoes arrive on the tail of the monsoon and last though October.
+Most of the mosquitoes arrive on the tail of the monsoon (toward the end of August or the beginning of September).
 The standing water from the storms allows mosquitoes to breed.
 Pest experts say that’s why it’s smart to check around your home.

 According to the Mayo Clinic, a mild infection of the West Nile virus may involve: fever, headache, body aches, fatigue, skin rash (occasionally), swollen lymph glands (occasionally) and eye pain (occasionally).

 A serious infection may involve: high fever, severe headache, stiff neck, disorientation, stupor or coma, tremors or muscle jerking, lack of coordination, convulsions and pain.

 However, 80 percent of people do not don’t show any symptoms and only 20 percent actually get a mild infection.
 Statistically, only 1 in 150 people have a severe infection; most of them are usually elders or people with weaker immune systems.

 One West-Nile-related death occurred in Maricopa County so far this year.

 Experts offer some tips to avoid getting bitten by a mosquito:

 - avoid activity at dusk and dawn (when more mosquitoes are out)

 - wear clothing that covers your arms and legs